Muhammad-Taha7/Movix-APP/README.md

   timestamp: new Date().toISOString()
 });

-Contribution 🤝
+🤝 Contributing

-Contributions are welcome!
+Contributions are welcome! 💪

-Fork the repository
+Fork the repo

-Create a new branch (git checkout -b feature/YourFeature)
+Create a branch

+git checkout -b feature/YourFeature

-Commit your changes (git commit -m "Add your feature")
+Commit your changes

+git commit -m "Add your feature"
-Push to the branch (git push origin feature/YourFeature)

-Open a pull request
+Push and open a pull request

+git push origin feature/YourFeature

-License 📄
+📄 License

-This project is licensed under the MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License — see the LICENSE file for details.

-Contact ✉️
+✉️ Contact

-Author: Taha
+👨‍💻 Author: Taha